William Wolryche-Whitmore: Background

-M.P. for Bridgnorth
+MP for Bridgnorth

 He was elected at the 1820 general election as a Member of Parliament (MP) for Bridgnorth in Shropshire, and was re-elected at the next three general elections, holding the seat until 1832.
 Bridgnorth was a pocket borough, controlled by the owners of the Dudmaston estate and, despite its small electorate and modest importance, had two seats in Parliament.
 Hitherto, the majority of its members had supported the Tory governments of the period: Isaac Hawkins Browne, who had resigned in 1812, had been opposed to parliamentary reform and Catholic Emancipation, and was associated with the pro-slavery West Indies lobby.
 Wolryche-Whitmore took a diametrically opposed stance.

 Wolryche-Whitmore quickly became a major spokesman for the liberal causes of Parliamentary Reform and Catholic Emancipation.
 He spoke against the power of the West Indian sugar planters and looked forward to the ending of Caribbean slavery.
 He warned of the disastrous consequences for the Indian economy of British colonialism.

 He was a member of Edward Gibbon Wakefield's National Colonisation Society, formed in 1830.